smartcorelib/smartcorelib.org/user_guide/developer.md

 New code should be submitted as a [pull request](https://github.com/smartcorelib/smartcore/pulls) in GitHub.
 We do not have any preferences as to [Forking](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request-from-a-fork) vs [Branching](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request) when it comes to submitting your pull request.
 Please request to merge your change into the *development* branch.

-In order to get a PR approved and merged, the CI tests should be passing.
-New features should be covered by unit tests and documentation.
-Please make sure that your changes pass the CI tests by running:
+To make sure your PR is swiftly approved and merged, please make sure new features are covered by unit tests and properly documented.
+Also, run these tests locally:

-1. `cargo test` to run thes tests.
+1. `cargo test --features "ndarray-bindings, nalgebra-bindings"` for unit tests.
 2. `cargo fmt` to format the code according to the style guidelines.
 3. `cargo clippy --all-features -- -Drust-2018-idioms -Dwarnings` for code linting.